Family Law Service: Serving Protective Orders & Divorce Papers in Tulsa County

 Emergency Protective Orders (EPO)

-- Obtain certified EPO signed by the judge
+- Obtain certified EPO signed by the judge and deliver to the appropriate law enforcement agency for service.

 Temporary & Permanent Protective Orders